-From what I know about the times in which Jesus lived, it seems quite likely that most, if not all, of His disciples originally began following Him because they expected Him to lead them in a rebellion to secure the freedom of the Jews from their oppressive Roman overlords.
+From what I know about the times in which Jesus lived, it seems quite likely that most, if not all, of His disciples originally began following Him because they expected Him to be the leader of a rebellion which would secure the freedom of the Jews from their oppressive Roman overlords.
 This, however, was not the kind of freedom that Jesus came to bring them.
-Instead of the temporal political liberation that they had so been longing for, the liberation which He came to provide was one that was spiritual in nature, and one which would endure throughout all eternity.
-And, while they wouldn’t have realized the full import of that type of liberation on that first Easter morning, in time they would come to treasure and rejoice in the freedom it gave them from…
+Instead of the temporal political liberation that they had been longing for for so long, the liberation that He came to provide was one that was spiritual in nature, and one which would endure throughout all eternity.
+While they couldn’t have realized the full import of that type of liberation on that first Easter morning, in time they would come to treasure and rejoice in the freedom it gave them from…

 - The penalty and power of their sin;

 - Their fear of and enslavement to death; and,

 - The legalistic religious system under which they had had to operate all of their lives.

 Because of the resurrection of Jesus, never again would they have to…

 - Live day in and day out, wondering if they had “done enough” to have their sins forgiven, and if they were “righteous” before God;